 Expresses intent of the legislature that once staffing vacancy rates improve to a sufficient level, corrections officers will be allowed the option of working 12-hour shifts.
 Executive does not include.
 House includes new language.
+Senate does not include.
+Conference includes new language.

 Sec.
-316. Handgun Requalification - NEW
+316. Handgun Requalification - NEW (PARTIALLY VETOED)

 Requires \$400,000 (\$200,000 from New Custody Staff Training line item and \$200,000 from unexpended work project appropriations) to be used for handgun requalification for corrections officers wanting to be requalified.
 Executive does not include.
 House includes new language.
+Senate does not include.
+Conference includes new language. (\$200,000 from unexpended work project appropriations was vetoed.)